-What causes a Oil return hose to not work?
+What causes an oil return hose not to work?

-A turbocharger operates at very high temperatures and therefore needs a lot of oil circulated through it to lubricate the moving parts and for cooling purposes.
+A turbocharger operates at very high temperatures, it therefore needs a lot of oil circulated through it to lubricate the moving parts and for cooling purposes.
 There is a dedicated supply hose to supply oil to the turbocharger and a return line that returns the oil back to the sump once it has circulated through the turbocharger.

 How to tell if you need your oil return hose needs to be repaired